Audit and consultancy

 “The team at Search Laboratory has massively exceeded our expectations… I’m particularly impressed with their innovative use of technology to generate advanced reporting and analytics for AMS, which has given us more insight into how we can use AMS to further grow our market share across multiple countries.”

 Ruud Linders, European Digital Search Manager, Mars Petcare

 We use a variety of tools and methods to get all of your marketing data into one place and join the data together using common identifiers in each data source.
 We typically do this by customizing your analytics implementation or, more powerfully, by using a data warehouse such as Google BigQuery.

 Our data scientists analyze the data, identifying key patterns and trends.

-We define audience segments using the Audiences tool in Google Analytics, Google Analytics 360, or DoubleClick.
+We define audience segments using the different options within the Google Marketing Platform.
 If your audiences cannot be defined using standard metrics and dimensions within Google Analytics itself, we can input custom definitions from other sources to help define audience types.

-Once we have identified specific audiences, we can use the integration features in Google Analytics to share these audiences with advertising platforms such as AdWords, DoubleClick and other Google and non-Google platforms.
+Once we have identified specific audiences, we can use the integration features in Google Analytics to share these audiences with advertising platforms such as Google Ads, Search Ads 360, Display & Video 360 and other Google and non-Google platforms.